damsheer/damsheer.GitHub.io/index.md

 This patent solves the poor performance caused by the excessively high ratio of the packing operation and the inability to reuse the data when the traditional general matrix-matrix multiplication calculates non-regular-shaped matrices.

+### Awards & Honors
+2021: First-Class Scholarship of Chinese Academy of Sciences
+2020: Second-class scholarship of Chinese Academy of Sciences
+2019: Third-Class Scholarship of Chinese Academy of Sciences
+2019: Outstanding intern in PerfXLab
+2015: Outstanding volunteer
+2015: Collegiate programming contest first prize

 ### Invited Talks